 Technology has advanced so significantly for the past 20 years.
-Nowadays, all children wants are smart phones or the latest gaming consoles that you can literally do everything on as long as they have the internet!.
+Nowadays, all children wants are smartphones or the latest gaming consoles that you can literally do everything on as long as they have the internet!.

 Sega Genesis aka Mega Drive

 Let’s admit it, as much as this was introduced in the very late 80s, during the 90s we all had so much fun with this console.
 Whether we were playing Sonic the Hedgehog, or Alex the Kidd, or even Echo the Dolphin.
-Hours of fun that we had on there even when we had to blow the dusts out of the gaming cartridge to have the console recognise the games.
+Hours of fun that we had on there even when we had to blow the dust out of the gaming cartridge to have the console recognise the games.
 I remembered a lot of kids back then wished for this for Christmas!

 Super Nintendo (SNES)

 Another classic gaming console created by the Japanese.
 Being launched at around 1990, this certainly has given us hours of fun too!
 Playing the Super Mario game series and similar franchises, or even Street Fighter II.
 As well as kids, I sure remembered a lot of adults bought this console just so they have a gaming console to play too.